R2Northstar/ModdingDocs/docs/source/guides/tools/rpakpilotmodding.rst

 Click on the Browse button next to ``QC input`` then locate and select your modified model.
 Next, Click on the Browse button next to ``Output to`` then choose a location to output the model to.

-Making a Pak file
+Making an RPak file
 ^^^^^

-Follow this `tutorial <https://r2northstar.readthedocs.io/en/latest/guides/rpakmodding.html>`_ to create a pak file
+Follow this `tutorial <https://r2northstar.readthedocs.io/en/latest/guides/rpakmodding.html>`_ to create a RPak file

 Making changes to the qc file (Optional)
 ^^^^^